isisaddons-legacy/isis-module-security/README.md

 The module also provides an implementation of [Apache Shiro](http://shiro.apache.org)'s [AuthorizingRealm](https://shiro.apache.org/static/1.2.2/apidocs/org/apache/shiro/realm/AuthorizingRealm.html).
 This allows the users/permissions to be used for Isis' authentication and/or authorization.

-If using for authentication, passwords are encrypted using a `PasswordEncryptionService`.
+Authentication is optional; each user is either _local_ or _delegated_:

+* users with a _delegated_ account type are authenticated through a (configured) _delegated authentication realm_ (for example LDAP).
+Any other implementation of Shiro's `AuthenticatingRealm` can be used.

+* users with a _local_ account type are authenticated through a `PasswordEncryptionService`.

 The module provides a default implementation based on [jBCrypt](http://www.mindrot.org/projects/jBCrypt/), but other implementations can be plugged-in if required.

 ## Domain Model ##